Lesson MMS-1

 Lesson goals

-Learn about Monroe's Motivated Sequence and to recognise the five parts: attention, need, satisfaction, visualization and action.
+Learn about Monroe's Motivated Sequence and to recognise the five parts: attention, need, satisfaction, visualisation and action

 Lesson activities